 The most common issue fishermen using baitcasters for the first time run into is backlashes in the spool.
 This is caused when more line is released from the reel than is needed to cast the bait into the water.
 This excess line tangles in the reel and causes the backlash.

-To avoid this, we advise beginners to follow the tips below and you can adjust as needed with more practice.
+To avoid this, I advise beginners to follow the tips below and you can adjust as needed with more practice.

 Find the right settings on your baitcaster